dungeon-revealer/dungeon-revealer/README.md

 We provide builds for Windows, Linux, and OSX.

 Running from the command prompt will present connection information and some debugging.
-Optionally, you may set a password for the dungeon master page by setting the environmental variable `DM_PASSWORD` when starting the app. e.g. for linux `DM_PASSWORD='password' ./dungeon-revealer-linux`
+Optionally, you may set a password for the dungeon master and/or players by setting the environmental variables `DM_PASSWORD` and `PC_PASSWORD` when starting the app. e.g. for linux `PC_PASSWORD='password1' DM_PASSWORD='password2' ./dungeon-revealer-linux`
+Leaving a variable undefined will disable authentication and allow public access for that section of the map.

 ##### Linux